-- 1. The site is located entirely within Flood Zone 1. - 2.
-The development should be supported by a drainage strategy for the whole allocation to meet the needs of the development.
+- 1. The site is located entirely within Flood Zone 1. - The development should be supported by a drainage strategy for the whole allocation to meet the needs of the development.
 Residual surface water should drain south to Laburnum nurseries and into Morecambe Bay via the River Cocker the canal.
-A new drain under the A6 may be required. - The site does not have any nature conservation designations.
+A new drain under the A6 may be required. - 3.
+The site does not have any nature conservation designations.
 Potential ecological impacts should be considered due to the greenfield nature of the site and important features such as hedgerows and trees.
-Mitigation measures for habitat loss should be met in the local area. - 5.
+Mitigation measures for habitat loss should be met in the local area. - 4.
+The development should be supported by a landscape and green infrastructure framework incorporating structured tree planting, on-site open space, formal and informal play and pedestrian and cycle connectivity within and where possible outside the site. - 5.
 The design of the development should provide an 'organic' extension to the village.